Neruppu Da: Plot

-Guru, Patta, Dhana, Parthi, and Seenu are five childhood friends.
+Guru, Dhana, Parthi, Dass, and Samba are five childhood friends.
 Their main aim is to join the fire service and save lives.
-Until they get their jobs, they go around places putting off fires and saving lives by themselves.
-Their actions are praised by everyone, including the zonal fire officer Narayanamoorthy, who promises them that they will get their jobs if they write and pass the exam that is needed for them to join the fire service.
+Until they get their jobs, they go around, putting out fires and saving lives on their own.
+Their actions are praised by everyone, including the zonal fire officer, Narayanamoorthy, who promises them that they will secure their jobs if they pass the exam required for them to join the fire service.

 The night before the exam, an injured Dhana meets his friends.
-He tells them that while he was coming back home after seeing his sister, he was stopped by a man named Sadha and his friend Soori.
+He tells them that while he was returning home after visiting his sister, he was stopped by a man named Sadha and his friend Soori.
 Sadha repeatedly assaults Dhana and tells Soori that he is a don and is unstoppable.
 When Sadha slaps Dhana, Dhana pushes him away and escapes.
-The friends later go to the place where the incident happened in order to teach Sadha a lesson.
+The five friends later visit the place where the incident happened to teach Sadha a lesson.
 To their shock, they see Sadha dead.
-It is revealed that when Dhana pushed Sadha, Sadha fell down, hit a rock, and succumbed to his injury.
-It is also revealed that he was the right hand of "Puliyanthoppu" Ravi, the city's most feared don.
+It is revealed that when Dhana pushed Sadha, Sadha fell, hit a rock, and succumbed to his injury.
+It is also revealed that he was the right-hand man of "Puliyanthoppu" Ravi, the city's most feared don.